David Ferrer: 2011: Third Davis Cup title, two Masters finals

-Ferrer then traveled to Indian Wells to play in the 2011 BNP Paribas Open, where he was seeded sixth.
-Due to his seeding, he received a bye into the second round, where he lost to big-serving Ivo Karlović.
-Ferrer then travelled to Miami to play in the 2011 Sony Ericsson Open, where he was seeded sixth.
-Due to his seeding, he received a bye into the second round, where he defeated qualifier Igor Kunitsyn for a spot in the third round.
-In the third round, he defeated Somdev Devvarman, and then defeated Marcel Granollers for a spot in the quarterfinals.
+Ferrer then traveled to Indian Wells to play in the 2011 BNP Paribas Open.
+He lost in the second round to big-serving Ivo Karlović.
+At 2011 Sony Ericsson Open in Miami, he defeated Igor Kunitsyn, Somdev Devvarman, and Marcel Granollers for a spot in the quarterfinals.
 However, in the quarterfinals, he fell to Mardy Fish, and later said it was due to indigestion.

 Ferrer then traveled to Europe to begin the clay-court season.
-His first tournament was the 2011 Monte-Carlo Rolex Masters, where he was seeded fourth.
-Due to his seeding, he received a bye into the second round, where he defeated fellow Spaniard Feliciano López.
-In the third round, he defeated Milos Raonic, and then defeated Viktor Troicki for a spot in his second consecutive Monte Carlo semifinal.
-He dominated Jürgen Melzer in the semifinals to advance to his second Masters 1000 final, where he ultimately fell to Rafael Nadal.
+His first tournament was the 2011 Monte-Carlo Rolex Masters.
+He beat Feliciano López, Milos Raonic, Viktor Troicki and Jürgen Melzer to advance to his second Masters 1000 final, where he ultimately fell to Rafael Nadal.